 The Best English-Spanish Translation App

-Photo: take a picture of something, and Google will search for the image—and, with your finger, highlight the text in the image you want to translate.
+with your finger, highlight the text in the image you want to translate.

 Useful for signs, billboards, menus.

-Voice: speak into your iPhone, and Google will translate that into text—and audio too.
+Speak into your iPhone, and Google will translate that into text—and audio too.

 You're in a pharmacy.
 You need help for your blisters.